Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Experimental Results

 For the attention blocks, we set the dimension of the feature space to $d=512$ and the number of heads $H$ in each attention block to $4$.
-We mainly use a two-layer model having two stacks of the proposed attention block.
-We train our models on VisDial v0.9 and VisDial v1.0 dataset using the Adam optimizer \cite{kingma2014adam} with $5$ epochs and $15$ epochs respectively.
+We mainly use models having two stacks of the proposed attention block.
+We train our models on the VisDial v0.9 and VisDial v1.0 dataset using the Adam optimizer \cite{kingma2014adam} with $5$ epochs and $15$ epochs respectively.
 The learning rate is warmed up from $1\times 10^{-5}$ to $1\times 10^{-3}$ in the first epoch, then halved every $2$ epochs.
 The batch size is set to $32$ for the both datasets.